 Over the years, as my investment skills were improving, I have discovered the power of dividends for myself.
 The closer I was to retirement, the more dividend-generating stocks and funds I was buying.
 It paid off very well.

-Let’s say, your stock has performed well during a year by gaining modest 8%.
-In addition, the stock has paid 5.5% dividend.
-So, your total is 13.5% gain!
+Let’s say, your stock has performed well during a year by gaining a modest 8%.
+In addition, the stock has paid a 5.5% dividend.
+So, your total is a 13.5% gain!
 It is up to you what to do with the dividend but I would prefer to reinvest the 5.5% cash by buying more shares of the same stock, so, the next year I may expect more cash for the same 5.5% dividend.

 It is quite a simple operation if the company supports DRIP (dividend reinvestment plan).
-The good news is that most of brokerage firms (like Fidelity, eTrade, or Schwab) allow you to do it with a single click of mouse.
+The good news is that most brokerage firms (like Fidelity, eTrade, or Schwab) allow you to do it with a single click of a mouse.